montge/praxis-redis/README.md

-## Redis Stack Environment for Thesis Project
+## Redis Stack Environment for Praxis Project

 This repository contains a Docker-based Redis Stack environment with tools for testing and development.